Zettlr/zettlr-docs/docs/en/core/tabs.md

 # Document Tabs

-Zettlr offers to open multiple documents at the same time in tabs.
+Zettlr allows opening multiple documents at the same time in tabs.

 These tabs have similarities with tabs in other applications, but some of their features differ from tabs in browser for example.

 All tabs are restored when you reopen the application.